passivestar/quickmenu/MANUAL.md

 `dza` **Export GLB.** Exports GLB alongside the saved blend file, using the same name as the blend file.
 Applies modifiers (optionally).

-`dzc` **Reload All Textures.** Reloads all textures, useful when working with external texturing software.
+`dzc` **Reimport All Textures.** Reloads all textures, useful when working with external texturing software.

+`dzv` **Repack All Data.** Pulls all of the data (textures) into the current .blend file, and then unpacks everything to local `textures` folder overwriting existing files.
+Useful for moving all of the new texture files into a single folder, because that's what works for importing to Unity.

 ## Other